CoEDL/elpis-wiki/2019-Puliima-Workshop.md

 ## Add files

 On the *Add files* page, click inside the dotted area and go to where you downloaded the Abui files.
-Open the training folder, select all the *wav* and *eaf* files and add them.
+Open the `transcribed` folder, select all the *wav* and *eaf* files and add them.

 ![Add files](workshop/30-add-files.png)